keithalewis/math/uf.md

 Modeling that uncertainty is an ongoing puzzle.

-For trades on an exchange the order book can tell you what the slippage might be, but only rough details of the order book are available to exchange clients.
+For trades on an exchange the order book can give you a better handle on what the slippage might be, but only rough details are available to exchange clients.
 Other clients and liquidity providers can cause changes to the order book before a trade gets executed.

 [^1]: Adhering to the trader aphorism, "Don't be a dick for a tick," can help prevent this.

-[^2]: A _stopping time_ is a random variable taking values in $T$ that depends only on prior information, for example when the price of a stock achieves a certain level.
+[^2]: A _stopping time_ is a random variable taking values in $T$ that depends only on prior information, for example when the price of a stock hits a certain level.

 [^3]: The trader aphorism, "Hedge when you can, not when you have to," is only a rough guide to solving this difficult problem.